 While giving the golden bowl, Nagarjuna didn’t care whether the man was deserving—after all, he was a thief!
 Neither did he bother to find out if the thief was needy.
 How does that matter to a giver?
 He gives because he can’t help giving.
 Pure and unadulterated giving doesn’t concern itself with anything else.

 No doubt Nagarjuna was tuned into Nature’s great secret—that giving freely is the mark of true wealth.
 Nature doesn’t discriminate.
 The apple tree gives its fruit to everyone—the rich, the poor, the hungry and the well fed.
 The cloud that’s become heavy doesn’t concern itself with whether the land is fertile or barren, the lake is empty or full—it rains without any value judgements.
 And Nature operates from the position of abundance—it’s intrinsically wealthy.

 Those who give freely have an intrinsic sense of security that comes from trusting the universe and knowing that everything is provided for.
 Such people know that material wealth is transient.
 It’s here today, gone tomorrow and back again the day after.

-No matter how big our bank balance and how great our net worth, if we can’t give freely, we’re poor.
+No matter how big your bank balance and how great your net worth, if you can’t give freely, you are poor.
 Likewise, if you can give away even your last possession, you’re wealthy beyond imagination.
 And such wealth cannot be purchased or earned.
 It can only come from tuning into your intrinsic abundance.